kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 164 - The Sick Village.md

 Statement of an outbreak.
-Audio recording by [[The Archivist]], in situ.
+Audio recording by [[Jonathan Sims|The Archivist]], in situ.
 # Case Number
 ########-4
 # Audio By